farnoosh27/LeetCode-Solutions/1929_ConcatenationofArray/solutions.md

 - ans = [1,2,1,1,2,1]

 ## Solution
-Here is the LeetCode video solution: https://www.youtube.com/watch?v=68isPRHgcFQ
+Here is the NeetCode video of the LeetCode questions's solution: https://www.youtube.com/watch?v=68isPRHgcFQ

 1) The easiest solution would be to add the array to the array before and add it to the end